jindongli-Ai/jindongli-ai.github.io/_pages/about.md

 Hello!
 I am a student focusing on artificial intelligence.
 I obtained a Master's degree in Computer Science and Technology from the College of Artificial Intelligence at Jilin University, and a Bachelor's degree in Electronic Engineering from the National University of Defense Technology.

-My research interests include Deep Learning (DL), with a focus on:
+My research interests include Machine Learning (ML) and Deep Learning (DL), with a focus on:
 - Large Language Models (LLMs)
 - Geometric Learning with LLM, Geometric Foundation Model, Geometric Alignment
 - Graph Learning (GNNs)